babalugats76/quizdini-2.0-teach/README.md

     - Update logo to be 300px-wide friend logo with text
     - Style so that content is in simple white rounded box, i.e., experiement removing header and footer styling, etc.
 - Client
+  - Page
+    - New page layout is in place and nixes the fixed header, etc.
+    - Update all "pages" to wrap page in `<Container as="main" className="page" />` which will allow for better control over main page area, including margins.
+This will also allow for full width pages, etc.
+    - Rename child components as necessary, considering the change
+    - Consider adding a series of mt-1 mb-1 classes, etc. to exercise complete control over the margins of page sections.
+This is necessary because page content varies wildly in terms of top padding and top margin
   - Landing Page
     - Add selling point section, etc.
   - Loading and Error